 EuroFIR AISBL has been a partner in a variety of EU-funded projects.
 These projects cover risk-benefit analysis of food supplements containing non-nutritive bioactive compounds, food information and traceability in the food chain, and improving European nutrition through a fully evidence based profession of dietetics.

-Will design a world-class research infrastructure on food and health consumer behaviour and lifestyle.
-EuroFIR is leading the work package on stakeholders engagement.
+Designed a research infrastructure on food and health consumer behaviour and lifestyle.
+EuroFIR led the work package on stakeholders engagement.

 Aimed to develop and extend nutritional labelling software services for food manufacturers including SMEs.